vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Documentation

-Our documentation website runs directly from the free tier of Digital Ocean's app platform.
+Our documentation website [docs.vmst.io](https://docs.vmst.io) runs directly from the free tier of Digital Ocean's app platform.
 It is a [Hugo](https://gohugo.io) static website using the [PaperModX](https://github.com/reorx/hugo-PaperModX) theme.
 It's automatically generated anytime there is a push event to the [underlying Git repository](https://github.com/vmstan/vmstio).
 It uses an integrated CDN provided by Digital Ocean.

+There is a staging version of the documentation, which also generates automatically from pushes to the `staging` branch on GitHub.

+If you would like to edit or contribute to the documentation on this site, you may [fork the site](https://github.com/vmstan/vmstio/tree/staging) and submit pull requests to our staging branch.

 ## Monitoring